maxreb/Covid19Dashboard/README.md

 # Covid19 RKI Dashboard
-An Covid-19 RKI Dashboard for German Cities
+A very simple Covid-19 Dashboard for German Cities using data from the Robert Koch Institut

 # Demo